-- We must give you our answer within 30 calendar days after we receive your appeal.
-If you are asking us to pay you back for medical care you have already received and paid for, you are not allowed to ask for a fast appeal. - If the Office of Administrative Hearings decides we should pay, we must send you or the provider the payment within 30 calendar days.
-If the answer to your appeal is yes at any stage of the appeals process after Level 2, we must send the payment you requested to you or to the health care provider within 60 calendar days.
+- We must give you our answer within 60 calendar days after we receive your appeal.
+If you are asking us to pay you back for medical care you have already received and paid for, you are not allowed to ask for a fast appeal. - If the independent review organization decides we should pay, we must send you or the provider the payment within 30 calendar days.
+If the answer to your appeal is yes at any stage of the appeals process after Level 2, we must send the payment you requested to you or to the provider within 60 calendar days.